omaralfaqih6/breast_cancer_wisconsin/README.md

 Project Goals:
 Identify the features, found in the Wisconsin dataset, that are predictive of malignant breast cancer.

+- explore the methods to choose the models and the evaluation methods.

 Your findings:
 - Refine the project and identify which features for their significance(top 3 or 5), and the reason & the criteria on choosing.